acaxlabs/xenon-layout/README.md

 # xenon-layout

-`<xenon-layout>` provides simple responsive page layout.
+`<xenon-layout>` is a polymer component that provides a simple responsive page layout following Material design [guidelines](https://material.io/guidelines/).
 Use the special children elements `<header>`, `<nav>`, `<main>`, and `<footer>` to layout the page.
 Inside the nav element, the `<nav-item>` element can be used to make navigation links.